mozilla-services/heka-node/docs/source/config.rst

-Metlog Configuration
+Heka Configuration
 --------------------

-To assist with getting a working Metlog set up, metlog-node provides a :doc:`api/config` module which will take declarative configuration info in JSON format and use it to configure a MetlogClient instance.
+To assist with getting a working Heka set up, heka-node provides a :doc:`api/config` module which will take declarative configuration info in JSON format and use it to configure a HekaClient instance.

 JSON format
 ===========

-The `clientFromJsonConfig` function of the config module is used to create a MetlogClient instance.
+The `clientFromJsonConfig` function of the config module is used to create a HekaClient instance.

-A minimal configuration that will instantiate a working Metlog client may look like this ::
+A minimal configuration that will instantiate a working Heka client may look like this ::

-    var metlog = require('metlog');
+    var heka = require('heka');
-    var METLOG_CONF = {
+    var heka_CONF = {
-        'sender': {'factory': 'metlog/Senders:udpSenderFactory',
+        'sender': {'factory': 'heka/Senders:udpSenderFactory',
                    'hosts': '192.168.20.2',
                    'ports': 5565},
     };
-    var jsonConfig = JSON.stringify(METLOG_CONF);
+    var jsonConfig = JSON.stringify(heka_CONF);
-    var log_client = metlog.clientFromJsonConfig(jsonConfig);
+    var log_client = heka.clientFromJsonConfig(jsonConfig);

-There are several optional parameters you may use to specialize the metlog-node client.
+There are several optional parameters you may use to specialize the heka-node client.
 A detailed description of each option follows:

 logger
-  Each metlog message that goes out contains a `logger` value, which is simply a string token meant to identify the source of the message, usually the name of the application that is running.
+  Each heka message that goes out contains a `logger` value, which is simply a string token meant to identify the source of the message, usually the name of the application that is running.
 This can be specified separately for each message that is sent, but the client supports a default value which will